fbpx Skip to content

 Monthly mortgage payment

 First and foremost, it directly affects your monthly payment.
-A lower interest rate means a lower monthly payment which makes the loan more affordable over time.
+A lower interest rate means a lower monthly payment, making the loan more affordable over time.
 For example, on a $200,000 loan with a 30-year term, the difference between a 3% and a 4% interest rate could mean a difference of about $100 in your monthly payment.

 Interest charges over the lifetime of a mortgage